-OpenRules started in 2003 as a powerful Rule Engine and over years became a popular Decision Intelligence Platform that allows business analysts to represent their business logic in intuitive Excel tables and execute them using highly efficient Decision Engines.
-These days OpenRules is used by the major corporations and government agencies worldwide.
+OpenRules started in 2003 as a powerful Rule Engine and has evolved into a comprehensive Decision Intelligence Platform that enables business analysts to represent complex business logic in intuitive Excel tables and execute it using highly efficient decision engines.
+Today, OpenRules is trusted by leading corporations and government agencies worldwide to power their mission-critical applications.

 OpenRules provides a decision modeling environment for development of operational decision services for enterprise-level decision-making business applications.
-The top-level architecture is shown on the picture below where a stateful decision-making application invokes stateless operational decision services.
+The top-level architecture is presented below, where a stateful decision-making application invokes stateless operational decision services.

 Decision services are based on business decision models usually created, tested, and maintained by business analysts in the Rule Repository using commonly known MS Excel (or Google Sheets) and OpenRules Decision Modeling IDE:

-The lifecycle of a decision service is presented on this scheme:
+The lifecycle of a decision service is presented in this scheme:

 Tested decision models can be deployed on-premise or on-cloud using the standard frameworks provided by major cloud vendors: